maxhbr/LDBcollector/md/LGPL-2.0-or-later.md

-            "GNU Lesser General Public License >= 2.0", "GNU Library General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version", "GNU Library General Public License as published by the Free Software Foundation, either version 2 of the License, or any later version", "GNU Library General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version"
+            "GNU Lesser General Public License >= 2.0", "GNU Library General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version", "GNU Library General Public License as published by the Free Software Foundation, either version 2 of the License, or any later version", "GNU Library General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version", "scancode:lgpl-2.0-plus"
         ],
         "__impliedComments": [
             [